CharReek/Project-4-Blog/README.md

 # Damsel in Dior
 Damsel in dior is a blog dedicated to all things fashion!
-It gives users a chance to get into
+It gives users a chance to keep up to date with the latest syle gossip and get outfit inspiration from the lookbook.
+Users can interact with the post and each other by giving an opinion in the comments section.

 # UX
 ## User stories